stacks-js/stacks/README.md

 ## Installation
 So, you want to try out Stacks for yourself?
 I must say, that's a good decision.
 All jokes aside though, adding Stacks to your own project is very easy.
 You can add it incrementally, even in an existing project, or start fresh(possibly with our [CLI]()).

+> Just as a disclaimer, as of 2/3/2021, I have not published Stacks and therefore these installation processes won't work.
+This is what they will eventually be though.
+Anyone can still use the downloaded file from the publish directory(read below for more information on that)

 ### CDN or File
 If you have an HTML project or don't want to worry about bundlers and whatnot(I feel your pain), feel free to either download the `stacks.min.js` from the `publish/` directory of the project or import it through the CDN: